 Over 1700 Cru-related communities are active on college and high school campuses, some were established before we chose Cru as a common name.
 Others are part of our network of ministries to specific cultures and groups on campus.
 The easiest way is to use our Campus Finder tool to search for the Cru ministries at your child’s school.
 If we are on campus, you’ll see contact information for any Cru groups active on that campus.
 Sometimes technology gets touchy – if you have problems, please contact us directly via email, text, phone or mail.

-My student is talking about applying for a Summer Missions Trip.
+My student is talking about applying for a summer missions project.
 What is that?

-Similar to mission trips that churches offer, summer missions give students opportunities to deepen their faith, work and play hard, and share God’s grace with others.
-The “just for parents” page has a lot of helpful information.
+Similar to mission trips that churches offer, Summer Missions with Cru give students opportunities to deepen their faith, work and play hard, and share God’s grace with others.
+The “just for parents” page in our Summer Missions section has a lot of helpful information.